tincerti/jNPO/README.md

 2. At the agency-date-grantee level.
 This data contains variables for each subsidy or contract granted by a government ministry or agency for the date the subsidy or contract was issued.

-These data files can be found in the "data" folder as: goods_services_clean.csv, public_works_clean.csv, and subsidies_clean.csv.
+These data files can be found in the "data_clean" folder as: goods_services_clean.csv, public_works_clean.csv, and subsidies_clean.csv.

+All raw (uncleaned) data files can be found in the "data_raw" folder and subfolders.

 ### Replication Code (relative path "~/code")